JacksDK2102/jkgram/README.md

 VITE_APPWRITE_SAVES_COLLECTION_ID=

 Replace the placeholder values with your actual Appwrite credentials.
 You can obtain these credentials by signing up on the Appwrite website.

+## Const
+- It does not have the Following and Followers function inside the Application.
+So, all the Followers and Following number inside the Profile are dummies number.